Mr-Dai/go-ftpd/README.md

    --version, -v             print the version
 ```

-You can manage user/group and file permissions through other subcommands:
+You can manage user/group and file permissions through other subcommands.

+**NOTE** that LevelDB does not allow concurrent access from different processes, so you will not be able to use the following commands if your server is running.

 ```
 $ go-ftpd user help